Consumers and carers play a vital role in the RANZCP

 Community Collaboration Committee

-The Community Collaboration Committee (CCC) is the main way in which the RANZP partners with consumers and carers.
-The committee is made up of both community members (carers and consumers) and psychiatrists, from Australia and New Zealand.
+The Community Collaboration Committee (CCC) is one of the main ways that the RANZCP partners with consumers and carers.
+The committee is comprised of people with lived experience of mental illness, carers, and psychiatrists from Australia and New Zealand.

 Aboriginal and Torres Strait Islander Mental Health Committee

-► Aboriginal and Torres Strait Islander Mental Health Committee regulations [PDF; 50 KB]
+►More about the Aboriginal and Torres Strait Islander Mental Health Committee

 Te Kaunihera mo ngā kaupapa Hauora Hinengaro Māori (Te Kaunihera)